 But Democrats remain confident that the GOP's militant tone on immigration reform has virtually eclipsed those potentially attractive positions.
 "I think the Democratic message resonates ... with a lot of new Americans," Connolly says.
 "But we don't even have to work hard at it, frankly, because the other side is absolutely driving folks into our arms because of the 'you're not welcome' message up front."

 Together all of these dynamics may point toward a further demographic sorting-out in the House.
 Unless voting patterns change, Republicans over the next few elections could gain ground in preponderantly white districts, while Democrats solidify their advantage in the heavily diverse ones, particularly after the 2010 redistricting.
 "Those Democratic members who come from the less racially tolerant regions of the country are going to be having a particularly difficult time in the next few years," NDN's Rosenberg predicts.
 "But Republicans who are in heavily mixed districts are going to have a very hard time over time, too."
 Dowd and other political strate -- gists agree.

 If it occurs, such an ongoing re-sorting would almost certainly benefit Democrats as the minority population continues its relentless ascent.
 Yet the challenge of assimilating such a vast demographic change could grow much more difficult if it becomes more deeply entangled in the escalating conflict between the two parties.
 Whatever the partisan implications of a political order defined ever more sharply by race, the social consequences may be chilling to contemplate.

 Research Associate Cameron Joseph contributed to this report.

-This article appears in the Jan.
-9, 2010, edition of National Journal.
+This article appears in the January 9, 2010, edition of National Journal Magazine.